-AC acknowledges Agence Nationale de la Recherche (ANR-17-CE28-0007 LangAge, ANR-16-DATA-0004 ACLEW, ANR-14-CE30-0003 MechELex, ANR-17-EURE-0017); and the J. S. McDonnell Foundation Understanding Human Cognition Scholar Award.
-LH acknowledges the National Institute of Deafness and Other Communication Disorders (F31DC018219).
-BK acknowledges the National Institute of Mental Health (K23MH111955) and the Kinley Trust.
+AC acknowledges Agence Nationale de la Recherche (ANR-17-CE28-0007 LangAge, ANR-16-DATA-0004 ACLEW, ANR-14-CE30-0003 MechELex, ANR-17-EURE-0017); and the J. S. McDonnell Foundation (Understanding Human Cognition Scholar Award); LH the National Institute of Deafness and Other Communication Disorders (F31DC018219); BK the National Institute of Mental Health (K23MH111955) and the Kinley Trust.
 This publication uses data generated via the Zooniverse.org platform, development of which is funded by generous support, including a Global Impact Award from Google, and by a grant from the Alfred P. Sloan Foundation.
 The funders had no impact on this study.
-All authors approved the final manuscript as submitted and agree to be accountable for all aspects of the work and have no conflict of interests to disclose.
+All authors approved the final manuscript as submitted, agree to be accountable for all aspects of the work and have no conflict of interests to disclose.
 Correspondence concerning this article should be addressed to Alejandrina Cristia, 29 rue d’Ulm, 75005, Paris, France.
 E-mail: alecristia@gmail.com

 Abstract

-Purpose: Recording young children’s vocalizations through wearables is a promising method.
+Purpose: Recording young children’s vocalizations through wearables is a promising method to assess language development.
 However, accurately and rapidly annotating these files remains challenging.
 Online crowdsourcing with the collaboration of citizen scientists could be a feasible solution.
 In this paper, we assess the extent to which citizen scientists’ annotations align with those gathered in the lab for recordings collected from young children.

-Method: Segments identified by LENATM as produced by the key child were extracted from one daylong recording for each of 20 participants: 10 low-risk control children and 10 children diagnosed with Angelman syndrome, a neurogenetic syndrome characterized by severe language impairments.
+Method: Segments identified by LENA® as produced by the key child were extracted from one daylong recording for each of 20 participants: 10 low-risk control children and 10 children diagnosed with Angelman syndrome, a neurogenetic syndrome characterized by severe language impairments.
 Speech samples were annotated by trained annotators in the laboratory as well as by citizen scientists on Zooniverse.
 All annotators assigned one of five labels to each sample: Canonical, Non-Canonical, Crying, Laughing, and Junk.
 This allowed the derivation of two child-level vocalization metrics: the Linguistic Proportion, and the Canonical Proportion.

 Results: At the segment level, Zooniverse classifications had moderate precision and recall.
 More importantly, the Linguistic Proportion and the Canonical Proportion derived from Zooniverse annotations were highly correlated with those derived from laboratory annotations.

 Conclusion: Annotations obtained through a citizen science platform can help us overcome challenges posed by the process of annotating daylong speech recordings.
-Particularly when used in composites or derived metrics, such annotations can be used to investigate early markers of language delays in non-typically developing children.
+Particularly when used in composites or derived metrics, such annotations can be used to investigate early markers of language delays.

 Describing vocalizations in young children: A big data approach through citizen science annotation

 Since early language delays can adversely affect children’s literacy, behavior, social interaction, and scholastic achievement extending well into adulthood, early interventions have been described as a better societal investment than later ones (Heckman, 2006).
 Some research suggests that spontaneous behavior, captured for instance via home videos, could provide important indices to development (Belardi et al., 2017; Overby, Belardi, & Schreiber, 2020).
-Advancements in the field of wearable technologies, such as LENATM recorders, have opened new avenues to both early detection of speech pathologies and research in language development more generally (Oller et al., 2010; Rankine et al., 2017; VanDam & Yoshinaga-Itano, 2019).
+Advancements in the field of wearable technologies, such as LENA® recorders, have opened new avenues to both early detection of speech pathologies and research in language development more generally (Oller et al., 2010; Rankine et al., 2017; VanDam & Yoshinaga-Itano, 2019).
 Wearable recorders allow data collection to happen in the child’s natural environment, and at a large scale, which may be particularly helpful for children whose speech is not easily elicited.
 Although such long-form recordings are increasingly common (Ganek & Eriks-Brophy, 2018), challenges remain with respect to how these data are handled, annotated, and analyzed (Casillas & Cristia, 2019).
 The present work reports on the validity of labels and child-level descriptors of children’s vocalizations gathered from citizen scientists, in a comparison to expert lab annotators.